Red Does Not Mean Stop: Practical Tips for Improving the Accuracy of Your Legal Research

 This article explains why this might happen—and how to avoid this fate.

 Why a Red Flag Might Mean Good Law

 When it reverses the decision of the Court of Appeals, the North Carolina Supreme Court can do so simply by adopting the dissenting opinion in the Court of Appeals.
 The Supreme Court, in fact, takes this approach on a regular basis when it reverses the Court of Appeals in a case with a dissenting opinion from the Court of Appeals.

-Some courts have held that a per curiam decision without any opinion is not binding precedent.
+Some courts have held that a Per Curiam decision without any opinion is not binding precedent.
 E.g., Dep’t of Legal Affairs v.
 Dist.
 Ct.
 App., 5th Dist., 434 So.
 2d 310, 312 (Fla.
 1983); see also Commonwealth v.
 Thompson, 985 A.2d 928, 937 (Pa.
-2009) (holding that per curiam decision does not become precedential merely because it cites binding precedent).
-It is not clear, though, what constitutes an opinion; it may be that a simple reference to an opinion below is an opinion of the state supreme court.
+2009) (holding that per Curiam decision does not become precedential merely because it cites binding precedent).
+It is not clear, though, what constitutes an opinion; it may be that a simple reference to the opinion below is an opinion of the state supreme court.
 See, e.g., DeFrain v.
 State Farm Mut.
 Auto.
 Ins.
 Co., 817 N.W.2d 504, 510-11 (Mich.
 2012) (holding that express adoption of dissenting opinion of intermediate appellate court created binding precedent); Commonwealth v.
 Tilghman, 673 A.2d 898, 903-04 (Pa.
-1996) (suggesting that when highest court affirms per curiam intermediate court’s opinion, rather than result, opinion below acquires force of supreme court precedent).
+1996) (suggesting that when highest court affirms per Curiam intermediate court’s opinion, rather than result, opinion below acquires force of supreme court precedent).

 Can the Adoption of a Dissent Overrule Supreme Court Precedent?